ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt05_bindless.md

 ## Bindless materials

-Bindless resources is implemented by `VK_EXT_descriptor_indexing` and has been a core feature of Vulkan since version 1.2.
-It is independent of ray tracing and technically it is possible to implement our ray tracing effects without using it, however it will make it very easy and simple to access the data of the intercepted objects.
+Bindless resources are implemented by `VK_EXT_descriptor_indexing` and have been a core feature of Vulkan since version 1.2.
+It is independent of ray tracing, and technically it is possible to implement ray tracing effects without using it, however it makes it easy and simple to access the data of the intercepted objects.

 Descriptor Indexing allows applications to define arrays of buffers and textures that shaders can access using dynamic and non-uniform indices.
-This extension will then enable us to keep all our resources organized in look-up tables.
+This extension hen enables you to keep all your resources organized in look-up tables.

-In a traditional rasterized renderer, applications bind all the necessary information of an object to each draw call, allowing us to retrieve the material, position, texture, etc. that is needed to draw it.
-However, when we use ray tracing, we cannot follow this approach to identify the materials of the hit object.
-Instead, we use a unique identifier to retrieve the necessary information from look-up tables.
+In a traditional rasterized renderer, applications bind all the necessary information of an object to each draw call, allowing you to retrieve the material, position, and texture that is needed to draw it.
+However, when you use ray tracing, you cannot follow this approach to identify the materials of the hit object.
+Instead, you must use a unique identifier to retrieve the necessary information from look-up tables.

-The ray query API allows us to obtain an instance ID, a geometry ID, and a primitive ID from the acceleration structure that we can use to query these tables.
+The ray query API allows you to obtain an instance ID, a geometry ID, and a primitive ID from the acceleration structure that you can use to query these tables.

 ``` glsl
 #extension GL_EXT_ray_query : require